gufranmirza/brain-cancer-ui/README.md

 ### Backend
 Backend Server for this project can be found here https://github.com/gufranmirza/brain-cancer-api.
-First follow the steup to run the backend server
+First follow the setup to run the backend server

 ---